bzawad/mini_games/README.md

 ## 🎯 Games

+### 🐼 Panda Playtime

+A charming panda care simulation game!
+Keep adorable pandas happy by feeding them bamboo and playing with them before they get sad and leave.

+**Features:**
+- 🐼 **10 Unique Pandas**: Care for pandas with names like Pepa, Fudge, Mr. Coco, and Lil Lilly
+- 🎯 **Time Management**: React quickly to pandas' needs before they get sad, then angry, then leave!
+- 🎵 **Background Music**: Relaxing soundtrack to enhance the gameplay experience
+- 📈 **Progressive Difficulty**: Game gets more challenging as pandas need attention more frequently
+- ⌨️ **Keyboard Controls**: Use spacebar to toggle modes, or number keys (1 for feed, 2 for play)
+- 💾 **High Score System**: Track your best performance with persistent high scores
+- ⏸️ **Pause Feature**: Take breaks without losing progress

+**How to Play:**
+1. Navigate to the `panda_game` folder and open `index.html` in your browser
+2. Click pandas when they show hunger (🍃) or play (🎾) icons in thought bubbles
+3. Switch between Feed Mode and Play Mode using the buttons or keyboard shortcuts
+4. Keep pandas happy with timely responses - they get sad → angry → leave if ignored
+5. Manage your bamboo supply which regenerates over time
+6. Survive as long as possible before losing 3 pandas!

+**Pandas to Care For:**
+- 🐼 Pepa, Fudge, Mr. Coco, Lil Lilly
+- 🐼 Lil Willy, Joey, Jake, Sky
+- 🐼 Momma and Baby Bobby, Mr. Muchalot

 ### 🐱 Cat Meme Matching

 A delightful memory card game featuring popular cat memes!
 Flip cards to find matching pairs of adorable cat memes.